mikelane5/FretBuzz/README.md

 ## **Right Hand Strum Maps for Bass Guitar**

 The Strum map buttons are for the PART BASS track only.
-The place text messages that define the right hand animation for the bass player.
+They place text messages that define the right hand animation for the bass player.

 <img width="490" height="83" alt="strum-maps-bass" src="https://github.com/user-attachments/assets/ee7385df-9556-4c8f-a083-f10fd14cd758" />